oracle-livelabs/pts/plsql-rag-23ai/lab1/lab1.md

 ## Task 6: Generating output using LLM.

-### **Send the text chunks from the vector search with the user question to the LLM and generate response.**
+### **Send the text chunks from the vector search with the user question to the LLM and generate the response.**

-When presented with text chunk select from the vector search result and a user question, an LLM service delves into contextual understanding, with a primary emphasis on the user's question.
  In this lab we are using the Oracle Gen AI LLM service.
-LLM involves processing both the user inquiry and relevant text excerpts to generate responses tailored specifically to the provided context.
-It's essential to note that the nature of the response is contingent upon the question framework and the framework of the LLM utilized, with a multitude of parameters available for fine-tuning to optimize response quality
+The LLM involves processing both the user question and relevant text excerpts to generate responses tailored specifically to the provided context.
+It's essential to note that the nature of the response is contingent upon the question and the LLM utilized, with a multitude of parameters available for fine-tuning to optimize response quality

 *Note: The generation process involves synthesizing information, considering linguistic nuances, and producing a coherent answer.
 The model's output reflects its comprehension of the input context and its ability to generate contextually relevant responses, demonstrating the power of AI in natural language understanding and generation tasks.*

-In the code below we are emmbeding the user question, doing a vector seach in vector store for selecting relevant text chunks using vector distance function.  we then send the select chunks to Oracle GenAI which provides an repsonse.
+In the code below we are embedding the user question, performing a vector search in the database for the relevant text chunks using a vector distance function.
+We then send the text chunks to OCI GenAI to provide the response.

-For connecting to LLM we have pre-created login credintials using DBMS_VECTOE.CREATE_CREDENTIAL.
-The syntax of establising connection with Oracle GenAI can be checked in the documentation.
+For connecting to OCI GenAI we have pre-created login credentials using DBMS\_VECTOR.CREATE\_CREDENTIAL.
+The syntax of establishing the connection with OCI GenAI can be found in the documentation.

-The below code is creating a function that does the vector search using VECTOR\_DISTANCE function.
-And send the resulting text chunks to OCI GenAI LLM service to get answers.

-We will use this function in next step to genrate the response.

 1. Select the cell and click **Run**.